Welcome to an insightful journey on the "22 Self-Help Books that Actually Changed My Life" written by Muhiuddin Alam from ReadingAndThinking.com.

 6. The Mastery of Love

-I feel like this is a concept that's thrown in our faces all the time like self-love take a bath do a mask but it's not a quick band-aid-like that at all, yes those do help sometimes but it's not gonna be the antidote for you to love yourself.
+I feel like this is a concept that's thrown in our faces all the time like self-love taking a bath do a mask but it's not a quick band-aid-like that at all, yes those do help sometimes but it's not going be the antidote for you to love yourself.

 Reading this book helped me open my eyes to how much I was focusing on these materialistic and superficial flaws that were weighing me down when in reality I am worthy just as I am right now and if you can accept yourself as you are right now then you can truly have a fulfilling relationship with anyone.